Kiriak01/AI-Berkley-Solutions/README.md

 # AI-Berkley-Solutions
 Solutions to the assignments of the University of California, Berkley , Artificial Intelligence course.
+Created various search algorithms for the Pacman game using foundational artificial intelligence algorithms.